Brunswick Juventus FC: Foundings, mergers and de-mergers (1997–2008)

-2009–present
+2011–present

 In 2011, the club was crowned Victorian State League Division 1 champions.
-After being crowned champions, club members decided at the annual general meeting that the club would relocate to the City of Moreland.
-The club's name was then changed to Moreland Zebras FC and played out of DeChene Reserve in Coburg.
+After being crowned champions, club members decided at the annual general meeting that the club would relocate to the City of Moreland (now City of Merri-bek).
+The club's name was then changed to Moreland Zebras and played out of DeChene Reserve in Coburg.

 In 2015, the club's seniors moved into the facilities at CB Smith Reserve, while the juniors continued to be based out of DeChene Reserve.
 The Zebras finished in second place in the NPL 1 West division in 2015 and qualified for a playoff match against Melbourne Victory's NPL team.
 Despite scoring early, the Zebras lost the game 2–1 and remained in the NPL1 division for 2016, now named NPL2.

 After the departure of senior head coach Danny Gnjidic at the end of the 2016 NPL2 West season, in which Moreland finished in 5th place, the Zebras appointed former player Fausto De Amicis as the new manager of the first team.
 Moreland finished in 2nd place in 2017, five points off promoted Northcote City.
 In the promotion playoff, the Zebras lost 1–0 to Dandenong City.

 For the 2018 season, Juventus signed former A-League players Jake Barker-Daish, Rashid Mahazi and Jakob Williams.
 The Zebras held second position of the table for extended periods of the 2018 season, but with just one win from their last six games, Moreland were overtaken by both St Albans and North Geelong Warriors in the table, leaving them in 4th place at the end of the 2018 season.

 In the 2019 season, Zebras qualified for the final stages of the FFA Cup, beating Victorian top division side Altona Magic in the qualifying rounds.
 In the Round of 32, Moreland beat fellow Victorian NPL2 qualifiers Bulleen Lions.
 In the Round of 16, Zebras beat NPL Queensland side Magpies Crusaders 4–0 in front of over 1,300 at CB Smith Reserve and became the first ever third-tier side to qualify for the FFA Cup quarter-finals.

 In September 2019, Zebras midfielder Dhour Chol was called up for the South Sudan national team.

-In 2022, the club announced that changed its name to 'Brunswick Juventus Football Club' in disputed with Brunswick Juventus Junior FC.
+In 2022, the club announced that it changed its name to Brunswick Juventus Football Club, which is disputed by Brunswick Juventus Junior.